andresmascl/scrapbot.ai/README.md

 ## License

-Open-source.
-License to be defined.
+You are welcome to fork this project

 ---